USEPA/WNTR/documentation/acknowledgements.rst

 The U.S. Environmental Protection Agency acknowledges the technical review of the WNTR software and user manual and/or technical editing provided by the following individuals:

-* Jonathan Burkhardt, EPA, Office of Research and Development
 * Eun Jeong Cha, University of Illinois
-* Terra Haxton, EPA, Office of Research and Development
 * Sudhir Kshirsagar, Global Quality Corp
 * Marti Sinclair, Alion Science and Technology, for Attain